varunvasudeva1/ollama-server-docs/README.md

 - If you still can't connect to your API endpoint, check your firewall settings.
 [This guide to UFW (Uncomplicated Firewall) on Debian](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-debian-10) is a good resource.
 - If you encounter an issue using `ssh-copy-id` to set up passwordless SSH, try running `ssh-keygen -t rsa` on the client before running `ssh-copy-id`.
 This generates the RSA key pair that `ssh-copy-id` needs to copy to the server.

+## Monitoring

+- To monitor GPU usage, power draw, and temperature, you can use the `nvidia-smi` command.
+To monitor GPU usage, run:
+    ```
+    watch -n 1 nvidia-smi
+    ```
+    This will update the GPU usage every second without cluttering the terminal environment.
+Press `Ctrl+C` to exit.

 ## Notes

 - This is my first foray into setting up a server and ever working with Linux so there may be better ways to do some of the steps.
 I will update this repository as I learn more.